langurmonkey/website-source/content/blog/2023/jpegxl-vs-avif.md

 ## Conclusion

-According to the results presented above, we can conclude that JXL is the superior format for both lossy and lossless operations.
-That is clear by only looking at the results, but we can also have a look at the features of each format.
-Some of them are very important.
+According to the results presented above, my subjective opinion is that JXL is the superior format for both lossy and lossless operations.
+It is indeed very hard to visually compare image formats by just compressing a bunch of images and looking at them, so we can also compare them by the features they offer.
+In this aspect, JXL is the clear winner.
+Let's see:

 - Max image size is limited to 4K (3840x2160) in AVIF, which is a deal breaker to me.
 You can tile images, but seams are visible at the edges, which makes this unusable.
 JPEG XL supports image sizes of up to 1,073,741,823x1,073,741,824.
 You won't run out of image space anytime soon.
 - JXL offers lossless recompression of JPEG images.
 This is important for compatibility, as you can re-encode JPEG images into JXL for a 30% reduction in file size for free.
 AVIF has no such feature.